 Mexico’s tropical Pacific Coast resort of Puerto Vallarta boasts nearly 600 hotels in every price range, from world-class luxury hideaways to down-home guesthouses, and most are terrific values.
 This town has been famous since the 1960’s, when the best hotels were clustered downtown around the Puerto Vallarta’s famous seaside promenade, Malecon, but that’s no longer true.
-Look at this blog’s choice of family activities in Puerto Vallarta and you’ll understand that you’ll be on the move if you want to get the most out of your visit.
-So when considering which of our favorites to book, go to the hotel metasearch engine, Trivago.com, and use their location filter to select the best neighborhood for your interests.
+PV as it’s known, has grown so that you’ll likely be on the move if you want to get the most out of your visit.
+So when considering which of our favorites to book, go to Booking.com and use their location filter to select the best neighborhood for your interests.

 Puerto Vallarta Neighborhoods

 For today’s family, our top resort picks are on the fringe of old town in the so-called Zona Hotelera, where the beaches don’t have to withstand the enormous wear and tear of Malecon passersby.
 In this newer resort area, you’ll be within a $10 taxi ride of the shops, galleries, restaurants, nightlife, activities and landmarks, but in a quieter and more tropically laid back neighborhood.